telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/pdf/settings.md

 ## Export Settings

 The __PdfExportSettings__ class derives from the __Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Export.PdfExportSettings__ class related to the [RadPdfProcessing]({%slug radpdfprocessing-overview%}) library.
-Thus, the export allows you to controls the encryption, image quality and other PDF format related properties.
+Thus, the export allows you to control the encryption, compliance level and other PDF format related properties.
 More information on the settings are available in the [export settings article for RadPdfProcessing]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).

 __Example 1__ demonstrates how to export a __RadFlowDocument__ instance to PDF and specify that it needs to be PDF/A compliant.